Constipation and autoimmune: 4 tips to help toilet time

 • Anxiety

-• Common culprits I see in my practice are yeast overgrowth and SIBO (small intestinal bacteria overgrowth).
+• Bacterial imbalances; common culprits I see in my practice are yeast overgrowth and SIBO (small intestinal bacteria overgrowth).

-Why is fixing constipation important for autoimmune and immune health?
+Why is improving constipation important for improved energy, pain, weight and immune function?

-• It is responsible for breaking down the food we eat into molecules so that the body has the resources it needs to optimally function.
+• INFLAMMATION: It is responsible for breaking down the food you eat into molecules so that the body has the resources it needs to optimally function, fight inflammation and heal.

 Here’s why.

-First of all, when a body is hyperactive and fighting an autoimmune condition, it takes an incredible amount of cellular energy and resources because the body is literally trying to put out fires and rebuild at the cellular level.
-That is the nature of a cytokine storm and inflammatory response.
-When we have a dsyregulated nervous system (or high amounts of stress), we also require additional ingredients because we use up antioxidants at a much higher speed.
+First of all, when a body is hyperactive and fighting an autoimmune condition, it takes an incredible amount of cellular energy and metabolic resources because the body is literally trying to put out fires and rebuild at the tissue level.
+That is the nature of an inflammatory response.
+When we have a dsyregulated nervous system (or high amounts of stress), we also require additional ingredients because we use up antioxidants at a much higher speed, trying to fight oxidative damage.

 Despite the fact that 70% of the immune system is found in/around the digestive tract in surrounding lymphoid tissues, the digestive system is considered a “lesser” system in comparison to the heart, lungs, brain, or an inflammatory crisis … like a flare.
 Resources are diverted to the crisis at hand and that can negatively impact the digestive cascade and transit time, potentially showing up as … constipation.